MIAMI — Many improvements in aviation safety have come off the backs of airline accidents, and lessons from the ValuJet 592 tragedy are no exception.

 What, then, of the legacy of ValuJet 592?

-Because of the exaggerated perception of risks in low-cost air travel, people may opt to instead drive, and more lives will most likely be lost in cars on the ground than planes in the air.
+Because of the exaggerated perception of risks in low-cost air travel 25 years ago, people might have opted to instead drive, and more lives would most likely be lost in cars on the ground than planes in the air.